ziynet/SUPREME/README.md

 - The *data folder* might have a file named `mask_values.pkl` if the user wants to specify test samples. `mask_values.pkl` will have two variables in it:
   - `train_valid_idx`: *<class 'numpy.ndarray'>* with the shape of *({Number of sample for training and validation,)* containing the sample indexes for training and validation.
   - `test_idx`: *<class 'numpy.ndarray'>* with the shape of *({Number of sample for test,)* containing the sample indexes for test.
+ If `mask_values.pkl` does not exist, SUPREME will generate train and test splits by itself.
 ---
 ***!!
 Note that*** sample size and the order of the samples should be the same for whole variables.
 Sample indexes should start from 0 till *sample size-1* consistent with the sample order.
 - `labels.pkl` will have the labels of the ordered samples. (*i*th value has the label of sample with index *i*)